PART I

 “When we talk about scaling a company, we’re not just talking about growing it.
 We’re talking about improving its ability to handle growth.” – Reid Hoffman, LinkedIn

-- Because leading a scale-up is a craft, to become an effective leader you need to master your craft.
+- Leading a scale-up is a craft, requiring mastery to become an effective leader.

-- It’s up to you – will you make a conscious decision to focus deliberately on mastering the Art of Scale?
+- Success depends on your decision to deliberately focus on mastering the Art of Scale.

 PART II